AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

 The Add button allows you to select a component to add as a panel from the component selection window.
 After adding the component, you can see the following options:

 * **Icon** - The icon identifies the component of the panel in the list.
 You can hover mouse over the icon to see the full component name as a tooltip.
 * **Description** - The description used as the text of the panel.
-By default,the name of the component selected for the panel.
+By default, the name of the component is selected for the panel.
 * **Delete** - Tap or click to delete the panel from the accordion component.
 * **Rearrange** - Tap or click and drag to rearrange the order of the panels.